When working with data, one of the most common questions is: “How is my data changing over time?”

 Discrete Line Chart:

 A discrete line chart in Tableau uses separate values on the axis, like specific months, categories, or regions, rather than a continuous line across a range of values.
-These values are considered as labels instead of a continuous flow.
+These values are considered labels rather than a continuous flow.

-To create the discrete chart, we use a date or dimension field on the Columns or Rows shelf, resulting in individual lines for each category.
+To create a discrete chart, use a date or dimension field on the Columns or Rows shelf, which results in individual lines for each category.

 Check out: Tableau Dual Axis Chart